-Breezedale, the stately Victorian mansion that has graced the IUP campus since the mid-1800s, is home to the IUP Alumni Association and the IUP Office of Alumni Relations.
+Breezedale, the stately Victorian mansion that has graced the IUP campus since the mid-1800s, is home to the IUP Alumni Association and the IUP Office of Alumni and Friends.

-The mansion’s second and third floors are home to the Alumni Relations staff, but its first floor can be rented.
+The mansion’s second and third floors are home to the Alumni and Friends staff, but its first floor can be rented.

 (As of June 26, 2015)

-Events in Breezedale are scheduled through the IUP Office of Alumni Relations.
+Events in Breezedale are scheduled through the IUP Office of Alumni and Friends.
 No private family events, such as wedding or baby showers, wedding rehearsal dinners, weddings, or receptions, are permitted.

 The following provisions govern the scheduling of events: